 Billy Squier – a mainstay of AOR radio in the first half of the 1980s.
 A stellar guitarist in his own right, and more heavyweight than contemporaries like Rick Springfield, Squier was able to balance rock cred, stylish looks and great music seemingly effortlessly.
 Although he was over thirty when he hit the big time, he had a five-year winning streak that netted platinum albums, sold-out arenas and soundtrack contributions to some of the most iconic 1980s movies.

-An ill-conceived video, changing musical tastes and, let’s face it, plain bad luck marred his golden era, but he still managed to pump out quality albums on regular basis.
+An ill-conceived video, changing musical tastes and, let’s face it, plain bad luck ended his winning streak, but despite all that, he still managed to pump out quality albums on regular basis.
 His eight albums on Capitol Records range from good to classic, not a clunker in there.
 Naturally, some are better than others, and as is the case with every other “worst to first” list, those albums near the bottom aren’t necessarily bad, it’s just that the artist has released some better ones.
 I’ve left his post-Capitol release Happy Blue, the King Biscuit live CD and any anthology collections off of this ranking.